Operation Randolph Glen: Operation

 On 3 January an OH-6 and two AH-1G helicopter gunships from Troop A, 2/17th Cavalry received heavy automatic weapons fire.
 The gunships engaged the attackers killing 17 PAVN/VC while airstrikes killed a further two.
 On 3 and 4 January a battery of 105mm howitzers guarded by Company D, 2/502nd were moved to reopen Firebase Thor (16.12°N 107.488°E) to engage targets with artillery fire.
 From 8–10 January Brigade units assisted in cordon and search operations in Phú Lộc and Phong Điền Districts.

 On the morning of 14 January while supporting United States Marine Corps reconnaissance operations a UH-1H helicopter from Troop F, 2/17th Cavalry was hit by small arms fire and crashed with four U.S. personnel killed.
-On 16 January Company D, 2/506th air assaulted from Camp Evans to reopen Firebase Shepherd to provide security for the deployment of six 105mm and two 155mm howitzers to conduct an artillery raid against pre-planned targets.
+On 16 January Company D, 2/506th air assaulted from Camp Evans to reopen Firebase Shepherd to provide security for the deployment of six 105 mm and two 155 mm howitzers to conduct an artillery raid against pre-planned targets.
 On 17 January Company D returned to Camp Evans.

 On 18 January the 2nd Brigade conducted a four battalion air assault into the area west of Firebase Bastogne to search for PAVN/VC forces, base areas and supply caches.
 On the afternoon of the 25th an OH-6A from Troop B, 2/17th Cavalry located a suspected base area and directed airstrikes against it resulting in 16 PAVN killed.
 On 27 January the forces engaged in the search were repositioned to prepare for any PAVN/VC attacks on populated areas during the Tết period.

 On the evening of 27 January a unit from Company A, 3/187th assisting a security mission in Phong Điền District observed three PAVN.
 The command and control UH-1H illuminated the area with its landing lights and was hit by PAVN fire and crashed killing the battalion artillery liaison officer.
 A sweep of the area found two dead PAVN and captured one and three individual and one crew-served weapon.

 On the morning of 1 February AH-1Gs from Troop A, 2/17th Cavalry engaged five PAVN killing four.
 Later that morning gunships found three more PAVN at the same location and killed two of them.
 The Tết ceasefire began at 18:00 on 5 February.
 On the morning of 7 February Company A, 2/501st received small arms and Rocket-propelled grenade (RPG) fire and aerial rocket artillery fire was called in to suppress the fire.
 The Company then received mortar and sniper fire.
 Two PAVN were killed during the engagement.
 On 10 February a squad from Company B, 2/327th ambushed nine PAVN, killing three and capturing three AK-47s.